-- Code of Common Terms The Code of Common Terms^{viii} sets out the standard rights and obligations of all parties under the contract.
-These terms are: - " non-negotiable; - " common to all contracts of the same type that are secured at the same auction (Note: The Option to Deliver Code of Common Terms applies to Optional Delivery contracts and differs from the Code of Common Terms applicable to Fixed Delivery contracts); and - " agreed to by all Applicants when applying through an auction qualification application to qualify to participate in an auction. - Commercial Terms The Commercial Terms are established through auction qualification and set out details about the Applicant and the ERF project(s) covered by the contract.
-Fixed Delivery contracts can also specify conditions precedent as part of the Commercial Terms. - " Conditions precedent are conditions that must be met before the obligation to deliver under a Fixed Delivery contract comes into force. - " Conditions precedent are not available for Optional Delivery contracts. - Delivery Terms The Delivery Terms of the contract are established through auction registration and set out the delivery period; and when and how many ACCUs the Seller will deliver (for a Fixed Delivery contract) or may deliver (for an Optional Delivery contract), if the Applicant's bid is successful. - Financial Terms The Financial Terms are provided by the auction bid and set out the price per ACCU the Seller will be paid for ACCUs delivered under contract.
+- Code of Common Terms The Code of Common Terms sets out the standard rights and obligations of all parties under the contract.
+These terms are: - " non-negotiable - " common to all contracts that are secured at the same auction, and - " agreed to by all Applicants when applying through an auction qualification application to qualify for an auction. - Commercial Terms The Commercial Terms are established through auction qualification and set out details about the Applicant and the ERF project covered by the contract, if the Applicant's bid is successful. - Delivery Terms The Delivery Terms of the contract are established through auction registration and set out the delivery period and schedule for the ACCUs the Seller may deliver if the Applicant's bid is successful. - Financial Terms The Financial Terms are provided by the auction bid and set out the date of the contract (Contract Date) and the price per ACCU the Seller will be paid for ACCUs delivered under contract.